san07712/Redragon-k530-via-/README.md

 Installing the k530 firmware to work in "VIA" to enable new backlight modes

 Important!
 I am not responsible if you damage your keyboard and it will not work, you do it at your own risk.
+When flashing with this method, Bluetooth will stop working!

 I wondered after buying my draconic k530, how can there be so few backlight modes for the rgb keyboard, then I started studying different aspects of the keyboard firmware and that's what happened.